wp-plugins/flash-album-gallery/readme.txt

 == Description ==

-> Try **new plugin** called [Gmedia Gallery](http://wordpress.org/extend/plugins/grand-media/) - easily manage galleries and media files.
-New skins will be added soon.
-Afflux Skin for free with new look on mobile browsers.

 GRAND Flash Album Gallery - powerfull flash & jQuery media content plugin.
 It provides a comprehensive interface for handling image galleries, audio and video.

 Edit your media content the way you want: upload images, import music and video, create photo gallery, music playlists, group pictures in slideshow and add descriptions for each image, mp3 or video - GRAND FlAGallery is the smart choice when showing the best of your product or describing in brief any event.
 GRAND FlAGallery can easily beautify your site with **image gallery, mp3 player, video player, banner rotator, nivo slider or nice widgets**.
 SEO optimized, compatibility with Google Reader, FeedBerner, etc.